SOCHI, Russia – Amanda Kessel is thinking about her DNA.

 “A lot of people say we look a lot alike on the ice.
 I always wondered how that’d happen.
 It has to be genetics,” said Amanda Kessel, matter of factly.
 “We skate pretty similar.
 But I don’t quite have the same release as him.”

-She answers them all, even as journalists qualify questions with “I know you’re probably sick of this, but …” Despite her own incredible achievements – 97 goals in 114 games at the University of Minnesota, back to back NCAA titles and a spot on the U.S. women’s Olympic ice hockey team – she knows she’s defined by her brother’s hockey stardom.
+She answers them all, even as journalists qualify questions with “I know you’re probably sick of this, but …” Despite her own incredible achievements – 97 goals in 114 games at the University of Minnesota, back to back NCAA titles and a spot on the U.S. women’s Olympic ice hockey team after missing the cut in 2010 – she knows she’s defined by her brother’s hockey stardom.